 is the maximum rate of oxygen consumption and is a key predictor of endurance performance.

-Refers to the energy cost at a given velocity.
+Exercise economy refers to the energy cost at a given velocity.

-Influenced by biomechanics, technique, body composition, and environmental conditions.
+It’s influenced by biomechanics, technique, body composition, and environmental conditions.

-Training frequency: Refers to how often training occurs (days/week).
+Training frequency: How often training occurs (days/week).

 | % | % HRR | % MHR |